babivokalz/liri-node-app/README.md

 Movie-this also works when the user does not input a searched movie title, in this case it will default to "Mr. Nobody".

-> ![alt text][logo]
+> ![alt text][logo3]

-[logo]: https://github.com/babivokalz/liri-node-app/blob/master/screenshots/OMDB%20-%20No%20Movie%20Name.png "No Movie Name"
+[logo3]: https://github.com/babivokalz/liri-node-app/blob/master/screenshots/OMDB%20-%20No%20Movie%20Name.png "No Movie Name"

 ## BandsInTown Usage: